gbtimmon/ase16GBT/code/8/README.md

 ![NSGA-II Visualization](http://i.imgur.com/VkbVbTi.gif)
 ### Binary Domination with Cuboid Sorting
-In binary domination a candidate dominates another candidate when a few things happen:
+In binary domination a candidate dominates another candidate when a few things happen<sup>[4]</sup>:

 * If at least one objective score is better
 * No objective is worse than the other candidate